 Thoroughly dust computers, CD/DVD players and TVs.
 Connecting them through a power-strip enables you to turn them on-and-off more easily when not in use (the programming settings on some appliances may be affected).

 Dust or wipe light bulbs and lamp shades.
 Clean bulbs provide more light for the money.
-Install compact fluorescent bulbs.
+Install LED light bulbs.

-If you have a swimming pool or hot tub, set the pool filter and sweeper operations for early morning or late evening hours.
+If you manage swimming pools or hot tubs, set the pool filter and sweeper operations for early morning or late evening hours.
 Also, consider replacing pool pumps and motors with energy-efficient equipment.

-Set the thermostat in your water heater back so that the hot water is at exactly the temperature you want for a shower.
-Dish washers have their own water heating elements so the water heater can be adjusted downward.
+Set the thermostat in your water heater back so that the hot water is at exactly the temperature you want for your bathrooms.
+Dishwashers have their own water heating elements so the water heater can be adjusted downward.